Tech-at-DU/d3-tutorial/11-Areas/readme.md

 **Stretch Challenge**

 This graph shows the mean temperature each month of a year.
-It might be good if we could show the temperature for the same month of all yeasr represented in the data.
+It might be good if you could show the temperature for the same month of all years represented in the data.

+## Conclusion

+In this tutorial you learned to create an area chart.
+You used D3's area generator along with all of the other things that were covered in the previous tutorials!